gepser/gepser/README.md

 ## Hi there, I'm Gepser 👋

-### I'm a Software Engineer.
-I'm the mix of Backend, Infrastructure, and Leadership.
+### I'm the mix of Infrastructure, Backend, and Leadership.
+Software Engineer for short.

 I practice the [Servant Leadership][servant], and I try to lead with empathy.